Sun-lab/SDAN/SDAN-v2/README.md

 conda env create -f sdan-scired.yml

 # 3. SDAN environment
+conda env create -f sdan.yml

+# 4. scNET environment
-conda env create -f sdan-SDAN.yml
+conda env create -f sdan-scnet.yml
 ```
 Activate as needed:
 ```
-conda activate sdan-spectra   # for Spectra pipeline conda activate sdan-scired    # for sciRED pipeline conda activate sdan-SDAN       # for SDAN pipeline
+conda activate sdan-spectra   # for Spectra pipeline conda activate sdan-scired    # for sciRED pipeline conda activate sdan       # for SDAN pipeline conda activate sdan-scnet    # for sciNET pipeline
 ```

 (**Tip:** Make sure to activate the correct Conda environment for each model backend, and deactivate environments when running a different backend to avoid dependency conflicts.)

 ## How to Run the Pipelines

 Each dataset is controlled by a single driver script.
-The backend (SDAN, Spectra, or sciRED) is specified as the first command-line argument.
+The backend (SDAN, Spectra, sciRED, or scNET) is specified as the first command-line argument.

 ### Su_2020 Dataset